(This post contains affiliate links for which I earn a small commission, but come at no extra cost to you! Thanks as always for your support!

 2. Taste a Bit of Everything With Carolina Gourmet Food Tours

 As you’ll guess by the end of this book, Raleigh is a foodie city!
 But let’s say you only have so little time to try everything on your list?
 Join this amazing food tour that will give you the experience to say “you tried it all” with visits to the best downtown restaurants and food shops.
 Book a tour in the afternoon or evening one weekend, or if you are a true foodie, book a private tour too!
-Led by a local, you’ll meet different chefs and have amazing insights to what makes the dish so wonderful, but also why Raleigh is a food destination!
+Led by a local, you’ll meet different chefs and have amazing insights into what makes the dish so wonderful, but also why Raleigh is a food destination!
 You’ll try signature dishes, and taste amazing drinks along the way, and if you decide to stick around, discover your favorite new restaurants just like I did!

 3. Sweeten Your Sweet Tooth With Videri Chocolate Factor